localstack/docs/content/en/tutorials/java-notification-app/index.md

 $ LOCALSTACK_API_KEY=<your-api-key> docker-compose up -d
 {{< / command >}}

-Once LocalStack is started, we can deploy the CloudFormation stack (which might take a few minutes):
+Once LocalStack is started, we can deploy the CloudFormation stack (which might take a few moments):

 {{< command >}}
 $ awslocal cloudformation deploy \